 3.0 Design Specifications

 The cFS Simulink Interface Layer requirements and design are based on an evolutionary history while being utilized on several projects.
 The SIL was originally developed by NASA’s Ames Research Center for use on the LADEE mission and has since been used by Goddard Space Flight Center on the NICER, GEDI, and PACE projects.

+CFG

 3.1 Design Constraints